hodaa/voucher_pool/README.md

 Tests run using john@doe.com recipient, so seeding the database, or manually creating this recipient and some vouchers for it, is required before testing.

 ### Testing in Lumen
-To run the test cases for Laravel open a command line prompt, go to the project folder and run `./vendor/bin/phpunit`
+To run the test cases  open a command line prompt, go to the project folder and run `./vendor/bin/phpunit`

-Laravel tests for response codes on the different URLs and API calls, views display and form validations for the *Add vouchers* form.

 Postman collection has further testing for the API calls.